Leadership & Staff

 James LaMarca

-James LaMarca is the founder of Contemporary Climate Gallery and joined the Board of Directors as Chair in November of 2023.
-Based in Boston, Massachusetts, he currently works for investment advisory firm, Prime Buchholz LLC, as a Senior Investment Data Specialist covering Global Equities.
-Additionally, James serves on the Advisory Council of the Harvard Business Review and as a Lifetime Member of the Northeast Sustainable Energy Association.
+James LaMarca is the Founder of Contemporary Climate Gallery and currently serves as Chair of the Board of Directors.
+Based in Boston, Massachusetts, he currently works for institutional investment advisory firm, Prime Buchholz LLC, as an Investment Data Analyst covering Global Equity markets.
+Additionally, James serves on the Editorial Committee of the Northeast Sustainable Energy Association.
 James LaMarca graduated from Colby College with a major in Sociology and minors in Art History and Economics.
-He received two independent research grants related to the commercial art industry and environmental sustainability, while having experience as a part-time Gallery Associate for the Lucy Lacoste Gallery.
+He received three independent research grants related to the commercial art industry, fashion, and environmental sustainability, while having experience as a part-time Gallery Associate for the Lucy Lacoste Gallery.

 Aakanksha Chandrashekaran